 ~For Richard, Heidi and Gabriel~

 It was Sunday afternoon.
 The weekend that seemed to stretch out enticingly before me on Friday was, for all intents and purposes, over.
-I sat on the couch, mindlessly surfing Facebook and playing Angry Birds.
-I had what we call the ‘Sunday blues;’ that restless dissatisfaction that strikes around 5:00 p.m. along with the realization that my vision of a weekend filled with relaxation and leisure . . . well, it’s just not gonna materialize.
+I sat on the couch, mindlessly surfing Facebook, playing Angry Birds.
+I had the ‘Sunday blues,’ that restless dissatisfaction that strikes around 5:00 p.m. when the realization that a weekend filled with relaxation and leisure is just not going to materialize.
 This happens frequently.
-My days get filled with grocery shopping, running kids to activities, projects at home, work issues, and other mundane tasks and my fun gets relegated to Saturday night after the kids go to bed, but by then I’m so beat I pass out halfway through a movie.
+My days get filled with grocery shopping, running kids to activities, projects at home, work issues, and other mundane tasks.
+My fun time gets relegated to Saturday night after the kids go to bed and I pass out halfway through a movie.

-I felt a coming shift in the weather foretold by a pounding headache that stormed my skull.
-Sitting alone I looked out the window at the gathering clouds.
-Malaise settled in as I thought with a sigh how the girls would be home shortly.
-I’d have to get up from this couch to start the nighttime routine; wrangle up dinner, corral kids into the shower and herd them to bed.
-I’d go through Friday folders (Sunday night folders?) and look ahead to everyone’s schedules, gearing up for another busy week.
+I felt a shift coming in the weather foretold by the pounding headache that stormed my skull.
+Sitting alone I looked out the window at the gathering clouds and malaise settled over me as I thought with a sigh how the girls would be home shortly.
+I’d have to get up from this couch to start the nighttime routine: wrangle up dinner, corral kids into the shower and herd them to bed.
+I’d go through Friday folders (Sunday night folders, let’s be real) and look ahead to everyone’s schedules, gearing up for another busy week.

 But that was all before I got the news that my brother-in-law had died.
-Just 45 minutes earlier, while I was lamenting the end of the weekend, he had taken his last breath and given up the battle he’d waged to the finish.
-He and my sister were separated, but in the end, their differences didn’t matter.
+Just 45 minutes earlier, while I was lamenting the end of the weekend, he’d taken his last breath and given up the battle he’d waged to the finish.
+Though he and my sister were separated, in the end, their differences didn’t matter.
 The strife and tension between them healed spontaneously on his journey from this plane to the next.
-When cancer took over his body, she took him into her home and tended to his dying.
-In the process she found forgiveness and focused on creating lasting memories for her son, their son.
-He is seven, my nephew; much too young to lose his father.
+When cancer took over his body, she took him into her home.
+She tended to his dying and in the process found forgiveness.
+Her focus was on creating lasting memories for her son, their son.
+He is seven, my nephew, much too young to lose his father.
 And his father, much too young to lose his life.